clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

 ![](FigsTut2/unnamed-chunk-3-2.png)<!-- -->

-## Tutorial 3 will have a look at running a Bayesian analysis with more than one gene.
+> Tutorial 3 will have a look at running a Bayesian analysis with more
+> than one gene, and how to run a maximum likelihood analysis on single
+> and multigene data.
 Stay tuned\!